First, here's the generic stuff that sounds exactly like all the other teachers you'll find:

 I have some formal training and teaching experience with voice, although I am not qualified to teach operatic voice particularly.
 I teach vocal technique basics, creative vocal styles, expression/interpretation, and my particular expertise: vocal harmony and tuning theory.

-I also teach beginning to intermediate level Chapman Stick and beginning level for guitar-related instruments such as ukulele and bass guitar.
+I also teach beginning level for guitar-related instruments such as ukulele, bass guitar, Chapman Stick, and introductory level for other plucked/hammered string instruments.
 [I can teach basics on keyboard/piano as well, but my studio is not set up for keyboard instruction at this time.]

 I offer supplementary lessons focused on theory, perception, creativity, and/or music technology for students already comfortable with basic instrumental technique or who are also taking separate traditional lessons with another teacher.